carbon-language/carbon-lang/docs/design/generics/details.md

 So far, we have restricted a generic type parameter by saying it has to implement an interface or a set of interfaces.
-There are a variety of other constraints we would like to be able to express, such as applying restrictions to their associated types and associated constants.
+There are a variety of other constraints we would like to be able to express, such as applying restrictions to its associated types and associated constants.
 This is done using the `where` operator that adds constraints to a type-of-type.

 The where operator can be applied to a type-of-type in a declaration context: